 I am aware that completion of my file does not constitute admission to the Nursing Program.
 I am aware that it is my responsibility to complete the appropriate admissions requirements by the stated deadlines.
 In addition, I am aware that Texarkana College Health Sciences Division requires pre-admission drug screening and criminal background check through the Texas State Board of Nursing.

 Student Signature

 Enrollment Management Specialist Signature

 Revised: 08/2018

 Vocational Nursing Points System for Admission Ranking

-Admission is based on space availability.
-Students who are not admitted are responsible for re-applying for the next class.
+Admission is based on ranking and space availability.
+Students who are not admitted are responsible for re-applying during the next application period.